Webinar

 Members’ question time: Hope and expectations – can Syria govern itself?

-Join us as Dr Haid Haid examines how Syria is emerging from civil war and what it’s future holds.
-Submit your questions in advance.
+Join us as Dr Haid Haid examines how Syria is emerging from civil war and what its future holds.

 Three months into Ahmed al-Sharaa’s leadership, the de-facto leader of Syria, the country’s future feels more uncertain than ever.
 Al-Sharaa has tried to move quickly in reshaping Syria’s future.
 However, critics claim the transition has been rushed with too much power is concentrated in his hands.
 The heavy presence of HTS members in government has only deepened fears that the new leadership is not as inclusive as it claims.